-What are the benefits of using Advanced Compression?
+What are the benefits of using Advanced Row Compression?

-I am already using the Table Compression feature introduced in Oracle9i.
-What additional benefits do I get from Advanced Compression option?
+I am already using the BASIC Compression feature introduced in Oracle9i.
+What additional benefits do I get from Advanced Row Compression option?

-I am already using the RMAN backup compression feature in Oracle Database 10 g Release 2.
+I am already using the basic RMAN backup compression feature.
 In what way is the RMAN backup compression included in Advanced Compression superior to this?

 What are SecureFiles?
 What is the relationship between Advanced Compression and SecureFiles?